 Whilst strategic decisions on transport issues are taken by other bodies than Carlisle City Council - such as Cumbria County Council, the Highways Agency, and bus and rail operators, the City Council is a key partner in the implementation of transport schemes.

 The spatial distribution of growth options refer to broad locations for development.
 It is important to consider the infrastructure implications of these different locations and provide options to support the delivery of them.
-At this early stage in the Core Strategy preparation the growth options are still very general therefore the Council does not yet have a clear picture of the infrastructure requirements needed to support individual growth options.
+At this early stage in the Core Strategy preparation the growth options are still very general, therefore the Council does not yet have a clear picture of the infrastructure requirements needed to support individual growth options.

-Consideration must also be given to the linkages between achieving a critical mass of development to support the potential investment and delivery in infrastructure that it can bring forward through developer contributions.
+Consideration must also be given to the linkages between achieving a critical mass of development to support the potential investment, and delivery in infrastructure that it can bring forward through developer contributions.
 An example of this is the opportunity that could arise as a result of extending development to the South of the City such as the provision of a southern ring road or more centrally with development in the Botchergate area which could help fund the development of an inner relief road.
 A more detailed picture of infrastructure requirements will be presented, alongside strategic allocations, in the preferred options paper.

 Q I 1.
+Where should new development be focused?
-Should development be focused only in locations which would help with the provision of new highways infrastructure?

-Q I 2.
-Should development be spread around the city to minimise the impact on existing road infrastructure?
+- a) Development should be focused in locations which would help with the provision of new highways infrastructure (e.g. a southern relief road, inner orbital route etc). or - b) Development should be spread around the city to minimise the impact on existing road infrastructure; or

-Q I 3.
-Should development be restricted in certain areas where there are existing pressures on the highway network, if so, where?
+- c) Development should be restricted in certain areas where there are existing pressures on the highway network, if so, where? or - d) A combination of the above options.
+Please explain: